 The preference for credit cards by consumers varies from country to country.
 Spending on credit cards is predicted to grow across all types of payments (including one-off and recurring payments) in 2021, but this is expected to be less than inflation.

 There is a generational gap too.
 Millennials (aged between 25 and 40) and Generation Z (aged between 18 and 24) tend to prefer debit, while older generations tend to prefer credit.
 On average, Millennial and Gen Z consumers have 14% fewer credit cards than adults over the age of 35.
-Millennials and Gen z are recognised as tech-savvy digital natives, with a preference for mobile and digital payment options, like mobile wallets and contactless cards.
+Millennials and Gen Z are recognized as tech-savvy digital natives, with a preference for mobile and digital payment options, like mobile wallets and contactless cards.

 As the younger generations, Millennials and Gen Z typically earn less than their older counterparts and are more likely to be debt-averse and budget-conscious, preferring debit-based methods of payment.